Mayurdoiphode55/Credit_Risk_Prediction_Project/README.md

-# 🏦 Credit Risk Prediction System with MLOps & Explainable AI (Flask/MySQL)
+# 🏦 Credit Risk Prediction System with MLOps & Explainable AI (Flask + MySQL)

 This project is an end-to-end machine learning application designed to predict credit risk for loan applications.
 It integrates a powerful ML model with a full database backend and an interactive **RESTful API and web dashboard built with Flask**, demonstrating a full MLOps cycle from data loading to prediction, explanation, and monitoring.